-With all the above methods of citing research in your paper, you need to follow that information with an in-text citation and create a corresponding reference for the source (in the Works Cited).
+With all the above methods of citing research in your paper, you need to follow that information with an in-text citation and create a corresponding reference for the source (on the Works Cited page).

 Creating correct in-text citations within your text are important.
 Each in-text citation: